Two Cards in Semi's and 1 finalist

 After graduation from Oakland in 1996 with a bachelor's in psychology with a minor in exercise physiology, he joined the staff at Kenyon College, a perennial powerhouse in Division III.
 During his three years at the helm, the Lords and Ladies of Kenyon won six national championships, three for the men and three for the women.
 Albiero also coached at the club level, working with the Oakland Live Y'ers in Michigan as well as running Oakland's Swim Camp and the Total Performance Swim Camp.
 He received a Masters Degree in Human Performance Studies - Exercise Physiology from Alabama in 2002.

-Albiero is married to the former Amy Comerford, a former standout swimmer at Oakland.
-The couple has three children, Estefan, Nicolas, and Gabriela.
+Albiero is married to the former Amy Comerford, a Hall of Fame swimmer at Oakland.
+The couple has three children, Estefan , Nicolas, and Gabriela.